Pan Am Equities: 21st century

 In 2014, the company bought two commercial condominiums on the Upper East Side, covering a total of 45,000 square feet.
 The seller was Philadelphia-based real estate investment fund manager, Equus Capital Partners.

 In April 2016, Pan Am Equities sold 6 multi-family rental buildings in the East Village to The Lightstone Group for $127 million.

 Pan Am purchased Marriott Pompano Beach Resort in Fort Lauderdale for $45.15 million in 2018.
 The firm later sold this property in November 2019 for $54.1 million.

 In 2019, the firm announced the Glassell Park project, a 419-unit apartment complex located at the entrance of the new Bowtie State Park along the Los Angeles River.
 The project received harsh criticism from river activists.
 Pan Am also purchased a 50-unit rental building on 86th Street from Stonehenge Partners for $90 million; the sale price amounted to $1.8 million per unit.

-Pan Am's New York Health and Racquet Clubs lost a lawsuit in 2021, finding that the club used discriminatory employee practices based on age, gender, and race under Title VII.